KohaILS/koha-manual-zh-cn/source/administration.rst

 -  If this field is mandatory, check the 'Mandatory' box

+-  If this field is not mandatory but is important, check the 'Important' box

+   -  If the important field is not filled upon saving the record, there will be a warning, but the user will still be able to save the record

+-  You can enter default values for indicators in the 'First indicator default value' and 'Second indicator default value' field

 -  If you want this field to be a pull down with limited possible answers, choose which 'Authorized value' list you want to use

-When you're finished, click 'Save changes' and your new tag will be displayed in the framework field list
+When you're finished, click 'Save changes' and your new tag will be displayed in the framework field list.

 |image188|

-To the right of the new field is a link to Actions and then 'Subfields', you will need to add subfields before this tag will appear in your MARC editor.
-The process of entering the settings for the new subfield is the same as those found in the :ref:`editing fields and subfields in frameworks <edit-framework-fields-and-subfields-label>` section of this manual
+To the right of the new field is the 'Actions' button which gives you access to edit the subfields.
+You will need to add subfields to make this tag appear in your MARC editor.
+The process of entering the settings for the new subfield is the same as those found in the :ref:`editing fields and subfields in frameworks <edit-framework-fields-and-subfields-label>` section of this manual.

 .. _edit-framework-fields-and-subfields-label: